 LockScreenConfig object, you can set the boolean of whether or not you want the device logo shown, if available:

-If you would like to use your own lock screen instead of the provided SDL one, but still use the logic we provide, you can use a new initializer within
+If you would like to use your own lock screen instead of the one provided by the library, but still use the logic we provide, you can use a new initializer within

 Please note that a lock screen will be required by most OEMs.
 You can disable the lock screen manager, but you will then be required to implement your own logic for showing and hiding the lock screen.
 This is not recommended as the